javelina-works/unsupervised-cv-search/content/notebooks/jupytext/app.md

             prev_output = output

     def _setup_reactivity(self):
+        """

-        """Chain the techniques together reactively."""
+        Chain the child techniques together reactively.

+        Each technique will react and update it's input in the event its predecessor's 'output_image' is updated.
+        """
         for i, technique in enumerate(self.techniques):
             if i == 0:
                 # First technique takes the main input_image as input